SoftCircuits/ParsingHelper/README.md

 helper = helper + 3; // Same as helper.Next(3)
 helper = helper - 3; // Same as helper.Next(-3)
 int i = helper;      // Same as i = helper.Index
+helper += 1000000;   // Safely moves to the end of the text helper -= 1000000;   // Safely moves to the start of the text
 ```

 The `Text` property returns the string being parsed.
 And the `Index` property returns the current position within the string being parsed.